starwit-trainings/csharp-basics/05-advanced-language-features/Readme.md

 Or use the run button in your IDE.

 ### Tasks
-* Run program
+* Adapt path and run program
 * Add methods to read from the three other CSV files
-* Modify write method with checking, if file is empty before writing.
+* Modify write method with checking, if file [is empty](https://learn.microsoft.com/en-us/dotnet/api/system.io.directory.getfiles?view=net-8.0) before writing
+* Write a function, that tries to find all CSV files in a folder.
 * Bonus challenge: write a method, that parse a line from the club csv and creates a ClubEntity each.
+* Wouldn't it be great to configure base search path?
+See next section

 ## Using INI files
 Though a bit dated, ini files are still in use.
 Here is an example, how to read values from an ini file.